ABOUT DIA

 Jaime Watson

 Jaime, originally from the Pacific Northwest, swapped rain for sunshine when she moved to San Francisco in 2003.
 In 2022, she and her husband found their perfect spot in the Dimond, where they quickly fell in love with the community’s warmth and charm.
-With over 10 years working in real estate, Jaime is passionate about helping people find spaces where they can truly thrive.
+With over 10 years working in residential real estate, Jaime is passionate about helping people find spaces where they can truly thrive.
 When she’s not helping clients, you can find her looking for opportunities to engage with her community, exploring the outdoors, hopping on a plane to explore new places, or enjoying time with the people she holds closest.